syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-It allows to show footer in DatePicker calendar to select today date.
+It allows to display footer in DatePicker calendar to select today date.